Search

 Course Changes after Classes Begin in the Fall and Spring Terms (Class Drop/Add)

 Students may drop and add courses during the Drop/Add period at their own discretion.
 Courses dropped during this period do not appear on the official Duke Kunshan transcript.
-After the Drop/Add period, no course may be added; also, a course may not be changed to or from the audit basis.
+After the Drop/Add period, no course may be added; also, a course may not be changed to, or from, the audit basis.
 A student may elect to change the grading basis to Credit/No Credit following the deadlines outlined in the section on Credit/No Credit Grading System.

 Withdrawal from a Course